Our Family

 We are lawyers who know how to expertly try a case to a jury.
 We are trial lawyers.
 Insurance companies and their lawyers know that we will take a case to trial.
 They know our record for success.
 An injury victim will only get a fair recovery if they have a serious and skilled trial lawyer on their side.
 That is our expertise at MPTL.

-At McElroy Parris Trail Lawyers we represent each and every client like they are a member of our own family.
+At McElroy Parris Trial Lawyers we represent each and every client like they are a member of our own family.
 Our simple promise is to be compassionate, caring and kind, employing a human first approach to every client and case.
 We are dedicated to serving those most vulnerable of injured persons who struggle to access justice, including women, children, people of color, the elderly and disabled.

 Our Expertise